fxaps/XMPie-WSDL-Wrapper/README.md

 **Contributing**
 If there is a bug in the code, please raise an [issue](https://github.com/fxaps/XMPie-WSDL-Wrapper/issues).
-Because this project uses a code generation utility, I cannot accept pull request as the next round of code generation would overwrite the pull request.
+Because this project uses a code generation utility, I cannot accept pull requests as the next round of code generation would overwrite the pull request.
 Please raise an [issue](https://github.com/fxaps/XMPie-WSDL-Wrapper/issues) so that I can fix the code generation utility.
 If you would like to contribute to the code generation utility, I can add you to the private project.